JeromeDane/hearthstone-log-reader/README.md

 ## Planned

-Right now the log watcher only emits three events.
-The Hearthstone log contains A LOT of data and I believe there are a lot more events that this module *could* emit.
-For example, I believe there is enough data in the log to even track the damage/buff states of the minions in play.
-I'm going to experiment with the log more and see if I can pull out more useful data and provide useful events.
+There are a lot more events in the Hearthstone log that could theoretically be pulled out like using hero powers, attaching with minions, target spells, etc. Will add more event parsing as possible.

 ## Frequently Asked Questions